Pinterest shares jump, PayPal drops on acquisition rumors

 ‘COCOMELON' OWNER MOONBUG WEIGHS SALE, IPO

-A source familiar with the matter told Bloomberg that the companies have discussed a potential price of $70 per share, which would value Pinterest's publicly-traded Class A shares at approximately $39 billion and the total company at approximately $45 billion when taking its untraded Class B shares into account.
+A source familiar with the matter told Bloomberg that the companies have discussed a potential price of $70 per share, which would value Pinterest's publicly-traded class A shares at approximately $39 billion and the total company at approximately $45 billion when taking its untraded class B shares into account.
 The deal would represent a roughly 26% premium to Pinterest’s closing price of $55.58 on Tuesday.

 Pinterest went public through an initial public offering back in April 2019, which valued the company at just over $10 billion at the time.